 3. Check if you can pay less each year

-4. Tell the council if you had help with debt
+4. Let the council know if you are getting debt advice

 Can council tax arrears be written off?